pre-martin/StreamDeckSimHubPlugin/PluginNative/README.md

 ## Requirements

 For the usage of this plugin, the [.NET Runtime 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) has to be installed.
+It is very likely, that this is already installed in your PC.

 ## Building